 The charity operates a number of Befriending Café’s across the borough in partnership with other voluntary and statutary organisations.
 This role represents a critical part of the charity’s developing community presence and its work in reaching new audiences.

-The role will be to assist and and/or lead sessions and activities for older people, on behalf of Age UK and in partnership with other local organisations and independent pratitioners employed to support the resource..
+The role will be to assist and and/or lead sessions and activities for older people, on behalf of Age UK and in partnership with other local organisations and independent practitioners employed to support the resource.

 Responsibilities and Main duties